elephantscale/es-training-new/digital-transformation/08-Cloud.md

 <img src="../assets/images/digital-transformation/3rd-party/devops-loop-illustrations.png" style="width:50%;" />

->“ DevOps emphasizes people (and culture), and seeks to improve collaboration between operations and development teams.
-DevOps implementations utilize technology— especially automation tools that can leverage an increasingly programmable and dynamic infrastructure from a life cycle perspective.”
+>" DevOps emphasizes people (and culture), and seeks to improve collaboration between operations and development teams.
+DevOps implementations utilize technology— especially automation tools that can leverage an increasingly programmable and dynamic infrastructure from a life cycle perspective."

 Notes: